tgdwyer/WebCola/README.md

 > grunt

-This creates the cola.v3.min.js file in the WebCola directory This creates index.js for npm.
+This creates the cola.v3.min.js file in the WebCola directory index.js for npm.

 *Visual Studio:*